Get to know the pioneers of our time! Build a shared vision for the future! Co-create the new!

 “There are no new ideas, just great executions”

-Kaan has engineering degrees from Sabancı University, Istanbul from Mechatronics and Mathematics.
-After working at startups, tech companies and corporates such as Boatbookings.com, PepsiCo, Yandex, Arkony; founded Hackquarters Accelerator and Innovation Partner based in Istanbul.
-Hackquarters finished its first barch with 10 startups.
-Also partnered up with Isbank for a vertical accelerator called Workup, which also has 10 startups under management.
-Hackquarters also worked with companies like PepsiCo, Nielsen, Alstom, Koç Holdings, Here.com, American Embassy and many to create startup programs and innovation agenda within or around organizations.
-Also co-founded Angel Investment network TRAngels, where there are 8 more investment took place.
+Kaan has engineering degrees from Mechatronics and Mathematics from Sabancı University, Istanbul.
+After working at startups, tech companies and corporates such as Boatbookings.com, PepsiCo, Yandex, Arkony; he founded Hackquarters, a startup accelerator and innovation partner based in Istanbul.
+Hackquarters finished its first batch with 10 startups.
+The company also partnered up with Isbank for a vertical accelerator called Workup, which also has 10 startups under management.
+Hackquarters also worked with companies such as PepsiCo, Nielsen, Alstom, Koç Holdings, Here.com, American Embassy and many more to create startup programs and innovation agendas within or around organizations.
+He also co-founded Angel Investment network TRIAngels, through which 8 more investments took place.
 Kaan worked as co-director for Founder Institute, Istanbul chapter.
-Currently, he leads the role of Red Bull Amaphiko country project coordinator to help social impact startups flourish.
+Currently, he leads the role of Red Bull Amaphiko country project coordinator to help social impact startups florish.

 Katherine Maher, Executive Director of the Wikimedia Foundation, worked around the world in various capacities, nearly all directly related to advancing fundamental rights and open and free societies.
 Before joining the Wikimedia Foundation, she was Advocacy Director for the international digital rights organization “Acces” in Washington DC, where she worked on global policy issues related to freedom of expression, access to information, and privacy.
 Previously, Maher held roles supporting the efforts of citizens and governments around the world to embrace transparency and civic technologies, working with activists and human rights defenders on the use of technology to support democratic reforms and human rights, and designing ICT4D programs (Information and communication technologies for development) in support of community development.
 Maher is a fellow at the Truman National Security Project, and her writing on human rights, technology, and foreign policy has appeared in various publications.